idekerlab/auto-graph-visualizer/README.md

 ## More Details

 Automatic Graph Visualizer[AGVIZ] is one of the Cytoscape Projects.
-AGVIZ attaches some visualize information for the Cytoscape to the network structure information (CX file).
+AGVIZ attaches some visualize information for the Cytoscape to the network structure information ([CX format](https://home.ndexbio.org/data-model/)).

 ## System Requirements